Iran: Cyberattack targets gas stations and alters billboards | DW | 26.10.2021

 The use of the number "64411" copied an attack over the summer that hit Iran's railroad system.
 The number is affiliated with a hotline that runs through the office of the Ayatollah Khamenei which handles questions related to Islamic law.

-Customers with government-subsidized fuel cards were unable to pump gas following a cyber attack Tuesday

-Iranian state television shared images online of lengthy queues of cars waiting to fill up in Tehran without explanation.
-State media has referred to the incident as a cyberattack.
+Iranian state television shared images online of lengthy car queues waiting to fill up in Tehran, without additional explanation.
+State media has also referred to the incident as a cyberattack.

 State broadcaster IRIB reported "the disruption at the refueling system of gas stations" that occurred "in the past few hours, was caused by a cyberattack."
 The network added: "Technical experts are fixing the problem."